The local quantization behavior of absolutely continuous probabilities: The local quantization behavior in the interior of the support

-{\bf Remark.} The above theorem yields estimates for the asymptotics of the local cell probabilities and quantization errors only if the density $h$ is essentially bounded and bounded away from $0$ on each compact subset of the interior of the support of $P$.
+These inequalities combined with Lemma~\ref{52} and Lemma~\ref{54} yield the assertions of the theorem. \end{pf} \begin{Remark*} The above theorem yields estimates for the asymptotics of the local cell probabilities and quantization errors only if the density $h$ is essentially bounded and bounded away from $0$ on each compact subset of the interior of the support of $P$. \end{Remark*} \begin{Cor} For every $x \in\R^d$, let $a_{n,x} \in \alpha_n$ satisfy $x \in W(a_{n,x} \vert\alpha_n)$.
+Assume that $x \in\cop{\operatorname{supp}(P)}$ and $h$ is continuous at $x$.
+Then